Skip to content

 usermod --shell /bin/bash aac

-Plexus sets up JupyterLab package and exposes its configuration, including the secure access token, through the PLEXUS_SECRET_KEY environment variable.
+Plexus sets up JupyterLab and exposes the secure access token via the PLEXUS_SECRET_KEY environment variable.

 The script performs the following tasks: